-In 1910, Franklin became involved in politics by heavily campaigning and winning a state senate seat as a Democrat in a predominately Republican district.
-After the 1912 elections, Franklin was appointed Assistant Secretary of the Navy for his support during the election, following in the footsteps of Theodore, whom he revered.
-Franklin was defeated in his campaign for the US Senate and in the presidential election of 1920, as the vice-presidential candidate.
+In 1910, Franklin became involved in politics by winning a state senate seat as a Democrat in a predominately Republican district.
+After the 1912 elections, Franklin was appointed Assistant Secretary of the Navy.
+Franklin was defeated in his campaign for the US Senate.
+He was also defeated in the presidential election of 1920, where he was a vice-presidential candidate.

-In August of 1921, Franklin was vacationing in Canada when he contracted polio, leaving him permanently paralyzed from the waist down, although he refused to accept that diagnoses and eventually learned to stand with the help of braces and learned to walk short distances by swiveling his torso and using a cane.
-Franklin concealed his disability as much as possible from the public, and using tricks to convince people that he was improving.
-Recent research suggests that Franklins paralysis could have been due to an autoimmune disorder rather than polio.
+In August of 1921, Franklin was vacationing in Canada when he contracted polio.
+He was left permanently paralyzed from the waist down.
+Franklin refused to accept his diagnosis and eventually learned to stand with the help of braces.
+He also learned to walk short distances by swiveling his torso and using a cane.
+Franklin concealed his disability as much as possible from the public and used tricks to convince people that he was improving.
+Recent research suggests that Franklin’s paralysis could have been due to an autoimmune disorder rather than polio.

-In 1928, Franklin ran for governor of New York and won narrowly, again following the footsteps of Theodore.
+In 1928, Franklin ran for governor of New York and won narrowly.
 Franklin, as a firm believer of a progressive government, instituted several new social programs as the nation began to enter the Great Depression.
 It was on this platform, that government must intervene to provide relief, recovery, and reform, that Franklin ran his 1932 presidential campaign.
 He defeated incumbent Herbert Hoover in November of 1932.

-Within the first 100 days of his presidency, Franklin proposed sweeping economic reform, now known as the “New Deal.”
-He heavily relied on trusted economic advisors and created several agencies to assist in regulation.
+Within the first 100 days of his presidency, President Franklin Roosevelt proposed sweeping economic reform, now known as the “New Deal.”
+He heavily relied on economic advisors and created several agencies to assist in regulation.
 He kept the public informed of his actions through his Fireside Chats delivered via radio.
-By 1936, the economy was showing signs of improvement, however, some accused Franklin’s programs of pushing the country towards socialism, and some of his programs were ruled unconstitutional by the Supreme Court.
+By 1936, the economy was showing signs of improvement.
+However, some accused Franklin’s programs of pushing the country towards socialism.
+Some of Franklin’s programs were later ruled unconstitutional by the Supreme Court.
 He also faced criticism for rising government costs.

-While the economic recovery dominated the first part of his presidency, affairs began to worsen overseas.
-Since the end of World War I years earlier, the United States had adopted a “hands off” policy with foreign affairs.
-With the growing threat of Nazi Germany against Europe and Japan against China, Franklin began to publicly support the nation’s allies.
+While the economic recovery dominated the first part of his presidency, affairs worsened overseas.
+Since the end of World War I years earlier, the United States had adopted a “hands off” policy in foreign affairs.
+With the growing threat of Nazi Germany against Europe, and Japan against China, Franklin began to publicly support the nation’s allies.

 In 1940, Franklin chose to run for an unprecedented third term as President of the United States.
-He believed hat his leadership and experience was necessary for what was to come.
-He received the nomination, campaigned on his leadership experience and his promise to do everything possible to stay out of the war and went on to defeat his opponent, Wendell Wilkie.
+He believed that his leadership and experience was needed for what was to come.
+He received the nomination, campaigned on his leadership experience, and promised to try to stay out of the war.
+President Franklin Roosevelt went on to defeat his opponent, Wendell Wilkie.

-In his third term, Franklin’s focus shifted from domestic issues, to international issues.
+In his third term, Franklin’s focus shifted from domestic issues to international issues.
 In 1941, Franklin agreed to extend the Lend-Lease with the Soviets.
-After an American destroyer was targeted by German submarines, the US Navy began taking a more active role by acting as escorts for supplies ships.
-They also adopted a “shoot on sight” policy against German ships and submarines.
+After an American destroyer was targeted by German submarines, the US Navy took a more active role by escorting supply ships.
+The Navy also adopted a “shoot on sight” policy against German ships and submarines.
 Throughout 1941, Franklin spoke frequently with British Prime Minister Winston Churchill and the nations began formulating military plans for if the United States entered the war.